Live Reviews

 Live Review: R.E.M. with 10,000 Maniacs at Kiel Opera House in St. Louis, MO, November 17, 1985

 Michael Stipe, who did a lot of “murmuring” on earlier albums, was beginning to come out of his vocal shell.
-Lyrics were more understandable, and with good results: we could all hear what he was singing and thus realized his tremendous songwriting skills.
+Lyrics were more understandable, and with good results: we could hear and comprehend his lyrics, thus realizing his incredible songwriting skills.

 Natalie Merchant and 10,000 Maniacs exhibited very suitable sounds for the opening gig.
 They were on the road in support of their latest album, The Wishing Chair.